Oyan Nazariani: Coaching career

 On September 21, 2020, he was appointed head coach of the Azerbaijani beach wrestling team.
 On September 11, 2021, the European Junior Beach Wrestling Championship was held in Katerini, Greece.
 Under the leadership of Oyan Nazariani, each of the four athletes representing Azerbaijan at the championship was awarded various medals.
 They won a total of 2 gold, 1 silver and 1 bronze medal.
 The national team of Azerbaijan took the third place in the team event among juniors in this competition.

 On September 26, 2021, the World Junior Beach Wrestling Championship was held in Constanța, Romania.
 Each of the four athletes representing Azerbaijan at the championship, led by Oyan Nazariani, was awarded various medals.
 They won a total of 2 gold and 2 silver medals.
 Among juniors, they were awarded third place in the team standings.

 Oyan Nazariani and Ibrahim Yusubov each won silver medals at the World Beach Wrestling Championship among adults held in Constanța, Romania on September 25–26, 2021.

+In 2024, he was elected as a coach-instructor for the United World Wrestling.

+In 2025, he became a member of the Beach Wrestling Committee.